How to Protect PDF Files to Prevent Sharing

 Hello!

-While it is difficult to prevent someone from forwarding a PDF file, you can prevent the unauthorized recipient from opening the file and viewing the information.
+Although it is difficult to stop someone from forwarding a PDF file, you can prevent an unauthorized recipient from opening the file and viewing its contents.
+But how?

 By Setting Passwords

-The drawback is that you cannot prevent authorized users from sharing the password with others who will then have access to open the document.
-And you also have to maintain a list of documents and their corresponding passwords.
+The main drawback, however, is that you cannot prevent authorized users from sharing the password with others.
+You also have to maintain a list of documents and their corresponding passwords.

 By Using Encryption

-Encrypting PDF files to prevent unauthorized sharing is a widespread practice.
-A lot of organizations use encryption to secure stored PDF files either locally or in the cloud, or when the files are being sent to another user through an email system.
-The assumption is that the email with the encrypted attached file will not be opened by anyone other than the intended recipient.
-However, document encryption has its limitations.
-Once an authorized user has decrypted an encrypted file, they then can do what they want with it since there are no other controls to prevent file sharing.
+Encrypting PDF files is another widespread practice for preventing unauthorized sharing.
+Many organizations use encryption to secure stored PDF files, whether locally, in the cloud, or when sending them via email.
+The assumption is that only the intended recipient will be able to open the encrypted attachment.
+However, document encryption has its limitations: once an authorized user decrypts the file, they can do whatever they want with it, as there are no further controls to prevent sharing.

-So, are these controls enough to secure the critical and sensitive information of your business?
-The answer is – No.
+So, are passwords and encryption enough to secure your business’s critical and sensitive information?
+The answer is no.

-- Do you need your documents to be available forever, or should they cease to exist after a specific date?
+- Do your documents need to remain available indefinitely, or should they automatically cease to exist after a specific date?

-- Do you want to restrict the location or network in which the PDF files can be accessed?
+- Do you want to restrict the locations or networks from which the PDF files can be accessed?

-If your answer to either of these questions is yes, then you require Digital Rights Management (DRM) controls to prevent unauthorized sharing and distribution using a combination of access rights, encryption, licensing controls, and other techniques.
+If your answer to either of these questions is yes, you need Digital Rights Management (DRM) controls.
+DRM combines access rights, encryption, licensing, and other techniques to prevent unauthorized sharing and distribution.

-DRM adds a complementary layer of document security on top of encryption.
-Basic DRM controls prevent copying, modification, and printing of documents while advanced controls enable documents to only be made available in authorized locations.
+DRM adds an essential extra layer of document security on top of encryption.
+Basic controls block copying, modification, and printing, while advanced controls can restrict documents to authorized locations only.

-Here are some of the effective ways DRM will ensure safe distribution and sharing:
+Here are some of the most effective ways DRM ensures safe distribution and sharing:

 Set an Expiry Date